driver733/blog/_posts/2018/10/2018-10-11-information-vs-data.md

 description: |
   What is data and what is information?
   What is the difference between them?
-  How can these concepts be applied to OOP?
+  How can these concepts be applied in OOP?
 keywords:
 - oop
 - data